jcolag/entropy-arbitrage/2020-02-06-trek-naked-time.md

  > **KIRK**: Earth Science needs the closest possible measurement of the breakup of this planet.
 To do this, we need the *Enterprise* in a critically tight orbit.

-"Earth Science" sounds like it must be an organization that has at least partial control over the *Enterprise*'s activities, and presumably not the [scientific discipline](https://en.wikipedia.org/wiki/Earth_science).
+"Earth Science" sounds like it must be an organization that has at least partial control over the *Enterprise*'s activities, and presumably not the {% wiki Earth_science|scientific discipline|en %}.

  > **KIRK**: The purpose of a briefing, gentlemen, is to get me answers based on your abilities and experience.
 In a critical orbit, there's no time for surprise.